7.0 Degree Programs

 The overall process (proposal, paper, and grade) is to be completed in a 15 week period.
 Students should register for the M.P.S. research paper at the beginning of the 15 weeks in which they expect to undertake and complete the paper.
 The proposal for the paper is due after 7 weeks and the final paper is due after 13 weeks.
 The faculty advisor has two weeks to grade the paper.
 The M.P.S. research paper receives a letter grade.

-The Doctor of Ministry program at Lexington Seminary, a graduate professional degree, is designed to enhance pastors’ capacity to critically interpret and engage contemporary cultures as a means to give fresh expression to the gospel and to transform congregations for effective ministry in the twenty-first century.
+The Doctor of Ministry program at Lexington Seminary, a graduate professional degree, is designed to enhance pastors’ capacity to critically interpret and engage contemporary cultures and structures as a means to give fresh expression to the gospel and to transform their communities.

 7.4.1 Program Goals

-A graduate of LTS D.Min., Building Capacity for Transformational Ministries, program will:
+A graduate of the LTS D.Min.
+Building Capacity for Transformational Ministries program will: